Link Search Menu Expand Document

 You might want to serialize request/response messages in MessagePack instead of JSON, for example:

 1. Write a custom implementation of Marshaler.
+See Custom marshalers for some additional customization options.

 2. Register your marshaler with WithMarshalerOption.